 USTelecom actively advocates for reduced corporate and dividend tax rates on our member companies and works with partner organizations to implement positive tax reform.

 Congress’s current focus on deficit reduction is closely related to the prospects for tax-policy reform.
-Recommendations made by the Joint Select Committee on Deficit Reduction (also called the "super committee") could significantly affect the telecom industry.
+Recommendations made by the Joint Select Committee on Deficit Reduction (also known as the "super committee") could significantly affect the telecom industry.

 Deficit reduction recommendations currently have center stage, but in the context of long-term fiscal policy, tax reform will play an essential role.